fcash-js/fcash-wallet-service/installation.md

-The following document is a step-by-step guide to run BWS.
+The following document is a step-by-step guide to run FWS.

 ### Prerequisites
 Ensure MongoDB (2.6+) is installed and running.
 This document assumes that mongod is running at the default port 27017.
 See the configuration section to configure a different host/port.

-### Install BWS from NPM
+### Install FWS from NPM
-Use the following steps to Install BWS from the npmjs repository and run it with defaults.
+Use the following steps to Install FWS from the npmjs repository and run it with defaults.
 ```bash
 npm install fcash-wallet-service
 cd fcash-wallet-service